FilippoFantinato/analysis-italian-emergency-department/README.rst

 Answers
 ++++++++++++++++++++
-The answers and adopted solutions are available in the report `Analysis of an italian ED <./analysis-of-an-Italian-ED.pdf>`_.
-Moreover, you can find the code written for analysis in the following colab: `https://colab.research.google.com/drive/1RsszOawY-SAbywpFEiGkebFcGx_NAZ2y?usp=sharing <https://colab.research.google.com/drive/1RsszOawY-SAbywpFEiGkebFcGx_NAZ2y?usp=sharing>`_
+The answers and adopted solutions are available at the report `Analysis of an italian ED <./analysis-of-an-Italian-ED.pdf>`_.
+Moreover, you can find the code written for analysis at the following colab: `https://colab.research.google.com/drive/1RsszOawY-SAbywpFEiGkebFcGx_NAZ2y?usp=sharing <https://colab.research.google.com/drive/1RsszOawY-SAbywpFEiGkebFcGx_NAZ2y?usp=sharing>`_

 Tools
 +++++